Model Specific Parameters

 The “Pairwise” distribution implements ranking measures following the

-LamdaMART algorithm.
-Observations belong to groups, with all
+LambdaMART algorithm.
+Observations belong to groups, and all

-pairs of items with different labels but belonging to the same group are
+pairs of items with different labels within the same group are used for

-used for training.
-The distribution requires a character vector with the
+training.
+The distribution requires a character vector with the column

-column names of the data that jointly indicate the group an observation
+names of the data that jointly indicate the group an observation belongs

-belongs to.
-This character vector is passed to the group
+to.
+This character vector is passed to the group argument

-argument on construction.
-When training with a Pairwise distribution a
+on construction.
+When training with a Pairwise distribution a number of

-number of information retrieval (IR) metrics are available whose utility
+information retrieval (IR) metrics are available whose utility is

 parameter stores the selection and currently the IR metrics available